 The Company evaluates its equity method investments for impairment, whenever events or changes in circumstances indicate that the carrying amounts of such investments may not be recoverable.
 The difference between the carrying value of the equity method investment and its estimated fair value is recognized as an impairment when the loss in value is deemed other than temporary.
-The Company's equity method investments approximate their fair value at December 31, 2014 and December 31, 2013.
-The fair value of the equity method investments is estimated based on the Company's share of the fair value of the net assets of the equity method investee which consist of Level I and Level II securities.
-No impairment charges related to equity method investments were recorded during the years ended December 31, 2014, 2013 and 2012.
+The Company's equity method investments approximate their fair value at December 31, 2015 and December 31, 2014.
+The fair value of the equity method investments is estimated based on the Company's share of the fair value of the net assets of the equity method investee.
+No impairment charges related to equity method investments were recorded during the years ended December 31, 2015, 2014 and 2013.